-- R1 Current state and future projections of Antarctic systems, species and functions - R2 Sustainability and impact mitigation of human activities in Antarctica and the Southern Ocean - R3 Socio-ecological approaches to Antarctic and Southern Ocean conservation - S1 Science synthesis for decision-making and policy development
+- R1 Current state and future projections of Antarctic systems, species and functions - R2 Sustainability and impact mitigation of human activities in the Antarctic region - R3 Socio-ecological approaches to Antarctic and Southern Ocean conservation - S1 Science synthesis for decision-making and policy development

-The three research themes each have sub-themes to prioritize targeted research.
+The three research themes each have key research questions to prioritize targeted research.
 Outputs from the research themes will inform and guide the sub-themes and deliverables of the Science synthesis for decision-making theme.